 I’ll give you two options, with the trim and without the trim.
 The trim is a little tricky for beginners (even I cursed it to death) so I wrote out an alternative below for an easier and much quicker option.

-- Using the pattern, you’ll want to cut three identical pieces from each fabric.
+- Using the pattern from the supplies list above, you’ll want to cut three identical pieces from each fabric.

 - Pin all three layers together down the center to hold them all in place.

-- Cut your lace to length.
+- Cut your lace/elastic to length.
 I just measure it half way around my head and make sure it’s not loose.
-You want it fairy snug so it stays put.
+You want it fairly snug so it stays put.
 Place one end just under the outer layer of fabric.
 Pin in place.
 Do the same to the other side, making sure your elastic isn’t twisted when you carry it over to the other side.

 - Sew around the parameter of the mask, about 1/4 of an inch or as tight to the edge as you can get.
 This just makes it easier for when we add the trim.